winner-kw3/mini_mvc/README.md

 # mini MVC (english)
 ## Installation
 * Create a database and import mini_website.sql
-* Edit db_config.php with your db settings
+* Duplicate the .env.example file into .env and modify it to put your database data.

 ## Todo: We want to create a page articles listing all articles from the database
 * You need to create ArticleRepository.php and inside add a method to with a query to get all articles